MortezaRamezani/booksim2/README.md

 ---

-### Git Problem:
+### Using two ssh-key with Github problem:

-Remember, to use git-scm on windows with two github account, follow instruction in the following link:
+Remember, to use git-scm on windows with two github accounts, follow the instruction in the following link:

 http://kevinpelgrims.com/blog/2012/07/19/setting-up-multiple-github-accounts-on-windows

-Note that you shoud use git-scm bash in order to add second ssh-key to git-agent.
+Note that you should use git-scm bash in order to add second ssh-key to git-agent.

 ### Adding project to Eclipse: